Ordered before 4:00 PM = delivered the next business day

 Did you know that on average you sleep 9,745 days, 1,392 weeks, or 27 years of your life?!

-During sleep, we go through different sleep stages, each with unique characteristics and functions.
+During sleep, we cycle through different sleep stages, each with unique characteristics and functions.
 The two main categories of sleep stages are REM (Rapid Eye Movement) sleep and non-REM sleep.

 This non-REM sleep can be divided into three stages.
-Let's take a look into this enchanting world of sleep:
+Let's take a look at this enchanting world of sleep:

 Non-REM sleep: